On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Empirical Study

-Firstly, when comparing with the baselines, NSEG(PNS) (including NSEG(PNS$^{e}$) and NSEG(PNS$^{e,f}$)) consistently outperforms the other methods, achieving the highest \emph{charact$^c$} scores for continuous explanations in most cases and the second winner on MSRC\_21 dataset.
-When discrete explanations are obtained by thresholding, NSEG(PNS) achieves the best \emph{charact$^d$} scores in most cases and the second best on MSRC\_21.
+First, when comparing with the baselines, NSEG(PNS) (including NSEG(PNS$^{e}$) and NSEG(PNS$^{e,f}$)) consistently outperforms the other methods, achieving the highest \emph{charact$^c$} scores for continuous explanations in most cases and the second winner on MSRC\_21 dataset.
+When discrete explanations are obtained by thresholding, NSEG(PNS) achieves the best and relatively stable \emph{Fid+$^d$}, \emph{Fid-$^d$}, and \emph{charact$^d$} at most cases and the second best on MSRC\_21.
 The second best results on MSRC\_21 can be due to, the winner GNNExplainer that searches for sufficient explanations yields the extremely lowest \emph{Fid-$^c$} and \emph{Fid-$^d$}, thus leads to the highest \emph{charact$^c$} and \emph{charact$^d$}, respectively.

 Secondly, among the variants of NSEG, we observe that NSEG(PN$^e$) provides higher \emph{Fid+$^c$} and \emph{Fid+$^d$} scores compared to NSEG(PS$^e$), indicating that NSEG(PN$^e$) focuses more on necessity.
 Conversely, NSEG(PS$^e$) emphasizes sufficiency, as reflected by its lower \emph{Fid-$^c$} and \emph{Fid-$^d$} scores compared to NSEG(PN$^e$).
 The full model, NSEG(PNS$^e$), combines the benefits of both aspects, achieving the highest \emph{charact$^c$} and \emph{charact$^d$} scores in most cases, with one exception on \emph{charact$^d$} on Tree-Cycles datasets.
 This can be due to, the discretization process damages the necessary aspect of the explanation leading to extremely low \emph{Fid+$^d$}, thus causes low \emph{charact$^d$}.